zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |:-----------------:|:------:|:-----------:|:-----------------:|:----------:|
 |   Load Register   |   RR   |     00      |    ```LR, R1 R2```       |    GLE     |

-The register R1 is loaded with the word at the effective address.
-The load value is compared with zero and the `G`, `L`, or `E` bit of the CCR set as appropriate.
+The register `R1` is loaded with the word at the effective address.
+The load value is compared with zero and the `G`, `L`, or `E` bit of the `CCR` set as appropriate.
 If the effective address does not fall on a word boundary, a _word-addressing exception_ occurs.

-NOTE: In a comparison to set the CCR, the final result is assumed to hold if the first operand mentioned is on the left of
+NOTE: In a comparison to set the `CCR`, the final result is assumed to hold if the first operand mentioned is on the left of
       the relation and the second on the right.
 That is, if the result is less than, it means that the first operand is less than the second.